• Buy From Us

 “Trauma bonding is the formation of an emotional attachment between a person and their abuser, which often makes the victim of the abuse feel compelled to stay in the relationship”.

-Trauma bonding frequently shows up in romantic relationships but also extends to dynamics with power imbalances including, but not limited to, abusive parent-child relationships, sex trafficking, military training, fraternity hazing, kidnapping, cults, and hostage situations.
-The situation can vary, but fundamentally, it’s about dependency and having someone abusive fulfill your emotional and spiritual needs.
+Trauma bond signs frequently show up in romantic relationships but also extend to dynamics with power imbalances including, but not limited to, abusive parent-child relationships, sex trafficking, military training, fraternity hazing, kidnapping, cults, and hostage situations.
+The situation can vary, but fundamentally, it’s about dependency and having someone abusive to fulfil your emotional and spiritual needs.
 The attachment pattern alternates between devaluation and intimacy.
 The person you want to console you the most is the one hurting you.
-Keep in mind that trauma doesn’t just happen in relationships, but also in:
+Keep in mind that trauma doesn’t just happen in relationships but also in:

 • Child abuse